mr-alexov/gcp/readme.md

 Then it is as simpe as to type _gcp_ , paste the repo link and hit Enter

 The name came from Git Clone (with) Python

+Tested with Win10 and python 3.10 .
+Feel free to copy / modify as you wish.